simaopsbarbosa/sixer/README.md

 **Extra:**
 - [x] Users can add and edit a profile description.
 - [x] Users can select their skills to show on the user's profile.
+- [x] Admins can add new skill options.
+- [x] Admins can monitor system statistics.
+- [x] Clients can see detailed service purchase history with review submission system.

 ## Running